 If the client chooses this option, create a script and share it with them.
 Organize a filming session and go through the questions with clients.
 The result will be a short video you can use to bring more clients to your freelancing adventures.

-3 Sample Scripts on How to Ask for Testimonials
+3 Sample Scripts to Ask for Testimonials

 If you’re wondering what an email message should look like, here are a couple of examples that you can use as inspiration.
 Each of them is appropriate for different circumstances.